gristlabs/grist-help/help/en/docs/record-cards.md

 ![record-cards-edit-layout-2](images/record-cards/record-cards-edit-layout-2.png)

+Additionally, layouts saved for record cards become the default layout for card widgets added to pages in the future.

 ## Disabling a Record Card

 You can also disable a record card from the [Raw Data](raw-data.md) page.
 To disable a record card for a particular table, click the three-dot icon to the right of the table name then select 'Disable Record Card' from the dropdown.